 Columbia River fisheries are monitored very closely to ensure consistency with court orders and Endangered Species Act guidelines.
 Because conditions change rapidly, the fisheries are managed almost exclusively by emergency rule.
-As inherent sovereign authority to regulate their fisheries.
-Washington and Oregon also have some authority to regulate fishing by treaty Indians in the Columbia River, authority that the states exercise jointly under the Congressionally-ratified Columbia River Compact.
-Sohappy v.
-Smith, 302 F. Supp.
-899 (D. Or.
-1969).
-The Tribes and the States adopt parallel regulations for Treaty Indian fisheries under the supervision of the federal courts.
-A court order sets the current parameters.
-United States required by court order, the Washington and Oregon Departments of Fish and Wildlife convene public hearings and invite tribal participation when considering proposals for new emergency rules affecting treaty fishing rights.
+As required by court order, the Washington and Oregon Departments of Fish and Wildlife convene public hearings and invite tribal participation when considering proposals for new emergency rules affecting treaty fishing rights.
 Sohappy, 302 F. Supp. at 912.
 WDFW and ODFW then adopt regulations reflecting agreements reached.